 Vinca minor, more commonly known as periwinkle and sometimes creeping Myrtle, is a

-Whichever type vine you choose to grow, ensure you check the USDA plant hardiness zone system to make sure your climate is good for your chosen plant.
+Whichever type of vine you choose to grow, ensure you check the USDA plant hardiness zone system to ensure your climate is suitable for your chosen plant.
 Also, check the amount of sun or shade needed and plant accordingly.
 As far as soil goes, these plants are hardy and do not need anything other than rich soil.
 If you turn a shovel full of earth over in your designated spot and you see worms, you're good to go!
-Once the plants are established, they rarely need watering, just make sure you prune them to keep them contained.
+Once the plants are established, they rarely need watering.
+Just make sure you prune them to keep them contained.

 Source of Information on Successful Ways to Grow Vines